The iVote® system operates as follows:

 - The elector has the ability to review the completed ballot before submitting it – When using the phone this means that the preferences will be read back to the elector.

 Once the vote is complete, the elector will receive a receipt number

 Is it secure?

-- External expert scrutiny and extensive testing, including intrusion testing and also an audit whenever iVote is used for State General Elections.
+- External expert scrutiny and extensive testing, including intrusion testing and also an audit whenever iVote® is used for State General Elections.

 - Access by candidate scrutineers, just as for other electoral processes

 - Sophisticated encryption to secure votes and automated processes to decrypt and print the votes in a way that ensures each elector's vote is secret

 - Parallel systems in different locations to ensure the iVote® system should continue regardless of power failures, hacking attacks, equipment failures etc.

 How are the votes cast using the iVote® system counted?

 - On completion of a vote the ballots are encrypted and stored with all other ballots.
 The unique credential is linked to each encrypted vote and allows them to be linked to the voter, but only through the separate Credential Management and Registration Systems.